 Tree Size: 65-100 ft tall

-Acacia koa has a coarse, broad-grained pattern with that looks wavy or turns at 90 degrees.
-It has a beautiful color which is similar to mahogany and features reddish brown, amber and medium gold tones.
+Acacia koa has a coarse, broad-grained pattern that exhibits a wavy pattern.
+It has a beautiful color which is similar to mahogany and features reddish brown, amber, and medium gold tones.
 Most koa wood is mixed with a combination of these colors in an undulating ribbon formation.

 The interlocked, curly pattern of the grain can be difficult to cut without damaging the wood, but when finished, command a high prize by specialty woodcrafters.
 Although you may have to give special order to get hardwood flooring for koa, you can find plenty of stunning furniture made from this wood.
-The wood stain and finishes well, to top off all of its desirable features.
+The wood stains and finishes well, to top off all of its desirable features.

 Common Name: Australian Blackwood, acacia Blackwood, Tasmanian Blackwood